FDS Pump-Priming Grants Scheme

 Joint FDS - Association of British Academic Oral and Maxillofacial Surgeons

-The Faculty of Dental Surgery in conjunction with the Association of British Academic Oral and Maxillofacial Surgeons (ABAOMS) invites applications for Pump-Priming grants which will be for up to £10,000 and are intended to support research that supports oral health and dental services broadly relating to the specialty of oral and maxillofacial surgery.
-Applicants should be in the early stages of a research career (e.g. pre-doctoral) and may be working in any field of dentistry.
-Applicants will be informed of the outcome of this first stage application process in mid-November, and the successful applicants will be invited to submit a more detailed second stage application.
+The Faculty of Dental Surgery in conjunction with the Association of British Academic Oral and Maxillofacial Surgeons (ABAOMS) invites applications for pump-priming grants which will be for up to £10,000 and are intended to support research that supports the oral health and dental services for older people in the UK.
+Applicants should be in the early stages of a research career (e.g. pre-doctoral), and may be working in any field of dentistry.
+Applicants will be informed of the outcome of the first stage application process by the end of November and successful applicants will be invited to submit a more detailed second stage application, closing on 12 February 2024.

 Eligibility